|STARTING LINE||The Texas Winter 100k will start on Ladybird Lake (Town Lake) under the I-35 bridge.|

 Portage Route: Once up and out of Ladybird Lake, racers will drag, carry and/or cuss their racing craft to the left along the gravel running trail towards the dam.
 Once Pleasant Valley road starts to head uphill to the bridge over the dam, a pedestrian tunnel will be in view for the racers to convey their bodies and boats.
 Race officials will have the portage route lit with lights and with luck people telling you were to go.
 The portage to the safest put-in is about 0.31 miles.
 Take Note: It is perfectly within the rules to have assistance hauling the boat over the portage.
 This means you can have twenty of your best friends waiting at the portage take out to pick you and your boat up and haul you all the way to the put in point.
 The tunnel must be used.
 Any team going across the road will be disqualified - regardless of how little traffic is present.

 Put-in Point: After getting through the tunnel alive, racers will follow the gravel trail to the left.
 Now, there won't be any rules dictating where racers have to re-enter the river after the portage, however there will be a series of lights and surveyors ribbon and cones to follow to the safest possible put-in point.
 Either way you choose to go, there will be some unfinished rough concrete to walk down carrying your boat, so be careful.
-Headlights will be a life saver for the Adventure Class racers at this point, so that's a strong recommendation along with the mandatory bow light.
+Headlights will be a life saver for the Adventure Class racers at this point, so that's a strong recommendation along with the mandatory head light or bow light.
 Portage Into Colorado River.

 |SH 183||About 1.41 miles down from the Longhorn Dam put-in (not the dam), you'll come across the SH 183 bridges.
 This is near Callahan's General store and the Landing Strip, for you locals.|